Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 Watering: If you experience a drought during the first few years after planting your Chinese Chestnut, water once a week.
 Otherwise, rainwater should be sufficient for the growing and established tree.

 Fertilizing and Pollinating: There’s no need to add fertilizer.
-However, to produce a harvest, you will need to plant near another Chinese chestnut or a grafted variety.
+However, to produce a harvest, you will need to plant near another Chinese Chestnut.

 Pest and Disease Control: Chinese Chestnuts are resistant to most diseases and pests that plague other chestnut trees.